georgia-tech-db/evadb/docs/source/reference/udf.rst

   - True: Batching should be enabled
   - False: Batching is disabled.

-The custom setup operations for the udf can be written inside the function in the child class.
-If there is no custom logic required, then you can just mention pass in the function definition.
+The custom setup operations for the UDF can be written inside the function in the child class.
+If there is no need for any custom logic, then you can just simply write "pass" in the function definition.

-Example of the setup function
+Example of a Setup function

 .. code-block:: python